cortexrd/Knack-Toolkit-Library/README.md

 ### Public Filters

-If you are annoyed by the limitations of **filter menus** that only have one field and without AND/OR operators, then you will find Public Filters very useful.
+If you are annoyed by the limitations of **Filter menus** that only have one field and without AND/OR operators, then you will find Public Filters very useful.
 They are the same as User Filters but created by special users, yet visible to everyone.